 Third, we must be able to recognize the signs.
 In his helpful book, Hope and Healing for Kids Who Cut, Marv Penner says there are many "clues" that something may be wrong.
-We must look for things like unexplained cuts and bruises, wearing long sleeve shirts or long pants during warm weather, wearing jewelry or wristbands that cover cuts and scars, a collection of cutting paraphernalia (razors, knives, etc.), bloodied tissues or towels, first aid supplies, or rubbing wrists through their sleeves.
+We must look for things like unexplained cuts and bruises, burns, scratches, wearing long sleeve shirts or long pants during warm weather, wearing jewelry or wristbands that cover cuts and scars, a collection of cutting paraphernalia (razors, knives, etc.), bloodied tissues or towels, first aid supplies, or rubbing wrists through their sleeves.
 If you suspect, ask.
+Finally, we must diligently work to exert a redemptive influence on those who resort to gutting.
+Their gries must be anguared through cutting.
+Their cries must be answered through counseling and long-term relationships with mentors who speak and live an example of redeeming love.
+For many, it will be the first time someone really cares.
+While you can always care and walk with them through the issues, be sure to point them to a trained and competent professional counselor who has a good trackrecord of ministering to and helping cutters.
+Be aware that self-harm is often connected with substance abuse and eating disorders.